mikezentz/voice-foundry/README.md

 lots of random results to queries on DuckDuckGo and some very good YouTube tutorials.
 Special thanks to [Cloud Path](https://www.youtube.com/watch?v=ijyeE-pXFk0) for this very helpful DynamoDB walk-through.

+> What shortcuts did you take that would be a bad practice in production?

+While researching to do this project I found out that there are ways to push your code into Amazon programmatically.
+I would like to learn how to do this as it seems this is how most AWS developers probably work.
+What I did instead was write most of my code in Atom and then copy and paste it into the Lambda editor on the AWS console.

+> What would you have done with more time?
+We know you have a life. :-)

+It would be neat to design the vanity number algorithm to use two word phrases that match some sort of pattern.
+For instance verb then noun, or something similar.
+The goal of a vanity number is memorability and inserting a word into the number somewhere only makes for a memorable vanity number by accident and not by design.